-- As of the combination date, the acquirer recognizes: - The identifiable assets acquired; and - The liabilities assumed. - The identifiable assets acquired and liabilities assumed must meet the definitions of assets and liabilities1 and must be part of what the acquirer and acquiree exchanged in the combination transactions rather than the result of separate transactions. - The acquirer may recognize some assets and liabilities that the acquiree had not previously recognized, such as an intangible asset internally generated by the acquiree that was historically expensed. - The acquired assets and liabilities are required to be measured at their acquisition-date fair values. - There are certain exceptions to the recognition and / or measurement principles which cover contingent liabilities, donor or member relationships and lists, asset retirement obligations, employee benefits, indemnification assets, collections, assets held for sale, and exempt tangible capital assets and intangible assets.
+- As of the combination date, the acquirer recognizes: - The identifiable assets acquired; and - The liabilities assumed. - The identifiable assets acquired and liabilities assumed must meet the definitions of assets and liabilities and must be part of what the acquirer and acquiree exchanged in the combination transactions rather than the result of separate transactions. - The acquirer may recognize some assets and liabilities that the acquiree had not previously recognized, such as an intangible asset internally generated by the acquiree that was historically expensed. - The acquired assets and liabilities are required to be measured at their acquisition-date fair values. - There are certain exceptions to the recognition and / or measurement principles which cover contingent liabilities, donor or member relationships and lists, asset retirement obligations, employee benefits, indemnification assets, collections, assets held for sale, exempt tangible capital assets and intangible assets, and cash surrender value of a life insurance policy.